 23rd October 1945.
-After serving in the Royal Air Force, Joseph Cyril Bamford rented a small 12*15 foot garage in Staffordshire.
-He purchased a second-hand welding set for two and a half euros and built a tipping trailer from some of the war-torn spare parts.
+After serving in the Royal Air Force, Joseph Cyril Bamford rented a small 12* 15-foot garage in Staffordshire.
+He purchased second-hand welding set for two and a half euros and built a tipping trailer from some of the war-torn spare parts.
 He covered the outside of the container with steel, and the vehicle was ready.
 The same day his son Anthony (Lord Bamford) was born.
 On that day, he sold that vehicle to the nearest market for 45 euros.

 After that, in around three years, six men started working in the company.
 The company built a hydraulic tipping trailer, which was first produced in Europe—known as the ‘Major Loader.’
 Then, the whole team shifted to a cheese factory in Rocester.
 This site was selected as JCB’s headquarters, and space was only about an acre.
 Probably, the company wouldn’t even have realized at that time that it will become ‘JCB World HQ,’ and the area will be up to 175 acres.

 About a year later, they started painting each of their trailers with a yellow color, and JCB’s first logo came into existence.

 In 1960, Mr. JCB, i.e., Joseph Bamford, did various stunts for the name of the company in which he started doing an exciting thing – ‘JCB Dancing Diggers.’
 In this show, two JCB hydraulic arms form a bridge, and underneath it, a shiny car of Cadillac passes.
 These stunts showcased JCB’s power, performance, and variety.